Day 1: Arrival at Entebbe Airport

 Day 14: Gorilla Trekking in Bwindi National Park

 In the early morning, you will be briefed on gorilla tracking at the park headquarters and assigned to groups of 8 people per group.
 Accompanied by a guide and your packed lunch, you will go in search of the gorillas in a small group.
-You walk through the forest, sometimes you descend again, and then climb up a slope again.
+You walk through the forest, sometimes descending again and then climbing up a slope.
 The duration of gorilla tracking is unpredictable.

 The walk can be quite strenuous due to the muddy trails and mountainous areas, and can take up to 8 hours depending on how far the gorillas have moved in search of food.
 It is worth it, and what awaits you, in the end, is indescribable.